 The Difficulties of Teaching

 One of the difficulties in teaching English here, is that the language abilities in each class is very mixed with the result that more one on one time is needed with the beginner levels without the more advanced students losing interest.
 There are a couple of young indigenous girls here who are not even fluent in Spanish and have never heard English being spoken before.
 Thankfully there are two young female volunteers here from Denmark who are so helpful in the classes.
 They have pretty good grip of Spanish which is a major asset.
 Sadly, they will only be here until the end of May and I will miss them and their help.
 The bonus for me is they speak English pretty well too.
 It would be so good if the classes could be divided into language abilities but that will not happen with the current levels of volunteers.

 The weather here remains hot and dry.
 Temps range from low 20’s to low 30’s every day with no breeze and so far only a few millimetres of rain.
 We have run out of water a couple of times.
 The well takes time to fill up from the rain and so water is pumped from the creek each day.
 Even the flow in the creek is very slow at the moment.

 The wet season is beginning and we get storms at least every second day or night.
 It is fairly common to experience a blackout when we get one of these storms.
 The blackouts can last up to six hours at a time and of course the internet isn’t available either.
 The night time temps are dropping a little and in fact I have turned the fan off on at least two occasions recently!

 Crime is all around.

-Next month I will be travelling to Monteria and Santa Fe de Ralito in the north of the country near the Carrabean Coast to get an update from local Pastors about the situation in their areas from before the “peace agreement” and what has happened since and is happening now.
-I will give an update about this in Chapter 3.
+Next month I will be travelling to Monteria and Santa Fe de Ralito in the north of the country near the Carrabean Coast to get an update from local Pastors about the situation in their areas from before the government changes and what has happened since and is happening now.

 Th th th thats all folks…..cheers Peter